Payscale (company)

-Payscale is an American compensation software and data company which helps employers manage employee pay effectively and employees understand their value in the job market.
+Payscale (originally styled as PayScale) is an American compensation software and data company that collects and provides information about employment compensation.

 History

 The website was launched on January 1, 2002.
 It was founded by Joe Giordano and John Gaffney.
 Mike Metzger was CEO from 2004 to 2019.
-Scott Torrey, a 20-year veteran of SAP Concur, started as CEO on August 26, 2019 and stepped down on November 16, 2021.
+Scott Torrey, a 20-year veteran of SAP Concur, started as CEO on August 26, 2019, and stepped down on November 16, 2021.
 Alex Hart was then named CEO in November 2021.

-In January of 2024, Chris Hays assumed the role of CEO.
+In January 2024, Chris Hays assumed the role of CEO.

 On April 24, 2014, Warburg Pincus acquired Payscale in a deal worth up to $100 million.

 On April 25, 2019, Francisco Partners announced a majority investment in Payscale at an enterprise value of $325 million.